Emilio0404/Video_Streaming_Catalog/README.md

 # Video_Streaming_Catalog

-Project used to learn about OOP and reading files in C++
+School project used to learn about Oriented Object Programming in C++.

-This was the final project for one of my classes so it is in spanish.

-The idea was to use objects to store informations about series and its episodes.

-Main file was used for the test cases.
+The project consist of reading movies and series from files and storing the data in objects.
+You can consult different information of the objects available through a simple command line program.

+**Note: **I study in Mexico so variables are in Spanish.